NFox13/MS3-Python-and-Data-centric-development/README.md

 - Other feature ideas would to allow users to upload images of their recipes, maybe a forum to allow registered users to chat to each other or leave comments and also an option to rate the various recipes.

-Testing
-I have carried out extensive testing on the site by going through the site as a visitor, new member and returning member to check all features and links to ensure that they are working as intended.

-I have viewed the site on various screen sizes from mobile devices, tablets, laptops and desktop to check how it views on each.

-I have loaded the site through various web browsers to test how they work also, namely Google chrome, Mozilla Firefox and Internet explorer.

-During testing and following a discussion with my mentor, Felipe Souza Alarcon, who highlighted that by changing the url that he could access the add, edit and delete recipe options.
-As a result I added additional code to ensure that the user was in session before these options could be accessed.

 ## Technologies Used
 - **HTML**
 - **CSS**